DLXPlugins/simple-comment-editing/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.2.4 =
+Added status error message area.
+Added filter for custom error messages when saving a comment.

 = 1.2.2 =
 Added Romanian and French languages.
 Fixed a bug where cached pages showed other users they could edit a comment, but in reality, they could not (saving would have failed, so this is not a severe security problem, although upgrading is highly recommended).